RyanFleck/ryanfleck.ca/content/posts/2015-2019/2018-03-30-JekyllTutorial.markdown

 ---
 title: "Build a Personal Website in an Afternoon"
 date: 2018-03-30 09:16:02
-draft: true
+toc: true
 ---

+# Tutorial Overview

 If you've ever wanted a personal website; a place to showcase your experiments and opinions, away from pre-configured themes and terribly named domain postfixes, [_Jekyll_](https://jekyllrb.com/), [_Kramdown_](https://kramdown.gettalong.org/), [_SASS_](https://sass-lang.com/), and [_Github Pages_](https://pages.github.com/) may be just the tools for you.
 The following post will present, in a thoughtful and concise manner, the material needed to get a website up and running at _yourname.github.io_.

-## Tutorial Overview

 By following this tutorial, you will learn how to use git and github to manage your code, html to structure pages, sass to style them, and jekyll to dynamically smash html together.
 First, we will **setup** by installing ruby, git and electron.
 If you want to use a different method, or already have ruby and git installed, that is _excellent._ The github.io domain is free to use (see [pages.github.com](https://pages.github.com/),) and beats having to worry about domain renewal once a year.